kubernetes/enhancements/keps/sig-node/2238-liveness-probe-grace-period/README.md

 immediately, or with some default grace period (@sjenning)

 - PRO: avoids API change
+- CON: may break existing applications that rely on the grace period for crash safety
 - CON: thresholds not user-configurable
 - CON: even if we use a feature flag for this, it will eventually become the required behaviour